10 Best mosques in Dubai

 Grand Mosque of Dubai| ©Guilhem Vellut

-This Mosque also known as Grand Bur Dubai Masjid, is an emblematic place of worship.
-With capacity for 1200 worshipers.
-It is home to the tallest minaret in Dubai, which is 70 meters (230 feet) high and resembles a lighthouse.
+It is home to Dubai's tallest minaret, which is 70 meters (230 feet) high and resembles a lighthouse.
 The building has a long history and was a school or Kuttab dedicated to the study of the Koran.

 Important Information

-• Where is it?: Located in Opposite Dubai Museum, Near Rulers Court Office - Ali Abi Talib St - Al Fahidi
+• Where is it located: Opposite Dubai Museum, Near Rulers Court Office - Ali Abi Talib St - Al Fahidi.

-• How long does it take to get there: From the center by metro it takes about 27 minutes, and from the metro station it takes about 10 minutes to walk to the mosque.
+• How long does it take to get there: from the center by metro it takes about 27 minutes, and from the stop it takes about 10 minutes to walk to the mosque.

 • Is it open to the public?: Yes, and the entrance is free.

-• What are the opening hours: It is open 24 hours a day, but the tours take place from Sunday to Thursday mornings.
+• What are the opening hours: it is open 24 hours a day, but tours are held from Sunday to Thursday mornings.

 Al Salam Mosque| ©Amjad Abidi